 1. Provision of low cost land for housing

 DWN implements a national programme assisting local authorities to plan, survey and service new residential neighbourhoods to provide affordable and sustainable residential plots for housing.
-By 2020, DWN had partnership agreements with 6 towns, and a total of 4,000 plots under development.
+By 2021, DWN had partnership agreements with eight towns, and a total of 4,000 plots under development.
 The programme aims to achieve a turnover of 12,000 plots/year as a means to transform informal settlements into formal urban growth.
 Funding from the International Development Bank will allow the programme to expand considerably over the next three years.

 2. Appropriate low cost sanitation

-With support from UNICEF, UNDP, European Commission and several corporate sector partners, DWN is implementing a national low cost urban sanitation programme in ten towns across Namibia, promoting improved sanitation and practical and affordable onsite solutions.
+With support from UNICEF, the European Union, B2Gold and several corporate sector partners, DWN is implementing a low cost urban sanitation programme in ten towns across Namibia, promoting improved sanitation and practical and affordable onsite solutions.
 The sanitation and land programmes are implemented in partnership with the Namibian Chamber of Environment (NCE).

 3. Early Childhood Development (ECD)